ssorj/transom/README.md

 ## Page properties

 `page.site` - The site object.

-`page.head` - The head element of the page.
-It is rendered from `page.head_template`.

 `page.extra_headers` - A list of extra HTML headers to add to the HTML head element.
 The default is `[]`, the empty list.